 #1.
 It can import and export files as Final Draft (.fdx), PDF, RTF, Plain Text, HTML, and Fountain Files.

 #2.
-Toggles into Full-Screen mode to hide screen icons, notifications, tabs, and menu bars so that you can get a clean, distraction-free space to write.
+Toggles into Full-Screen mode to hide screen icons, notifications, tabs, and menu bars so that you can get a clean, distraction-free space to write and work on formatting.

 #3.
 Taking notes in Script Studio is easy and fun.
 Using the Scratch Pad tool you can dump and organize your notes in seconds.
-And the best part is, it’s already divided into eight categories, so you don’t need to do anything manually.
+And the best part is, the magic screenwriter is already divided into eight categories, so you don’t need to do anything manually.